-WHAT REALLY SELLS A HOME
+WHAT REALLY SELLS?

-Buyers will choose NOT to buy your house, if they can find something else equivalent at a lesser price.
+Important: everything else being equal, buyers will choose NOT to buy your house, if they can find something else equivalent at a lesser price.
 (Isn’t that what you would do?)

-This means you need to find a listing agent who knows how to make “everything else equal,” by adjusting price for the unique features between homes, and basically set the price as scientifically as possible.
+This means you need to find a listing agent who knows how to “make everything else equal,” by adjusting price for the unique features between homes, and basically set the price as scientifically as possible.